 Student Services also conducts surveys related to support services.
 Students entering/exiting the Student Services Center answer quick survey questions related to the quality and availability of support services.
 The 2016 survey results indicate that the support service area used by most students is the Library, followed by the Writing Center, Counseling, and Financial Aid.
 Because the survey was taken in the Student Services Center, which houses Counseling and Financial Aid, the frequency of these services is expected.
 However, utilization of learning support services is encouraging as students are both familiar with their availability and report high frequency of usage.
 Overall, support services were rated as outstanding by 44 percent and good by 52 percent (96 percent favorable rating) with less than 1 percent reporting poor or very poor.
 Students are desirous of more places to study and more student activities and clubs.

-Surveys are also used to evaluate specific events such as Seniors Day, New Student Orientations, student success workshops, Cash 4 College, financial literacy workshops, Adult Basic Education (ABE) and English as a Second Language Career Conference surveys, and Disabled Student Programs and Services (DSPS) ' Planning for College ( II.C.1-26, II.C.1-27, II.C.1-28).
+Surveys are also used to evaluate specific events such as Seniors Day, New Student Orientations, student success workshops, Cash 4 College, financial literacy workshops, Adult Basic Education (ABE) and English as a Second Language Career Conference surveys, and Accessibility Resource Centers for Students (DSPS) ' Planning for College ( II.C.1-26, II.C.1-27, II.C.1-28).
 Student focus groups (International, Bridge, Outreach, Older Adults, ABE, and Vocational English as a Second Language) have been conducted to provide critical student input and feedback to assist in both evaluation and planning ( II.C.1-29, II.C.1-30).